viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

     * Run [az version](/cli/azure/reference-index#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index#az-upgrade).

-    * Install Azure CLI extension **mcc** by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/azure-cli-extensions-overview#how-to-install-extensions).
+    * Install Azure CLI extension **mcc** by following the instructions [here](/cli/azure/azure-cli-extensions-overview#how-to-install-extensions).

     * Resource group under which an MCC resource can be created.
-Use the [az group create](https://learn.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create) command to create a new Resource group if you don't already have one.
+Use the [az group create](/cli/azure/group?view=azure-cli-latest#az-group-create) command to create a new Resource group if you don't already have one.

+#### Create MCC resource
 Replace the following placeholders with your own information:
 * *\<resource-group>*: An existing resource group in your subscription.
 * *\<mcc-resource-name>*: A name for your Microsoft Connected Cache for Enterprise resource.